Widdershin/programmers-oath/README.md

 Inspired by the [Modern Hippocratic Oath](https://en.wikipedia.org/wiki/Hippocratic_Oath#Modern_version) and [the Obligation of the Engineer](https://en.wikipedia.org/wiki/Engineer's_Ring#The_Obligation_of_The_Engineer).

-My intention is to collaboratively write an oath that could be spread in my community.
-I think the importance of considering the impact of our actions as coders is huge, and not talked about enough.

-A longer term goal would be to convince some companies to only hire developers who have taken the oath.
-Along the same lines if you had publicly taken the oath and your company wanted you to do something you feel is wrong, you would have a document to point at and discuss.

 ## Signing

 We have a list of public signatures in the [SIGNATURES](https://github.com/Widdershin/programmers-oath/blob/master/SIGNATURES) file.